 At present, there is no specific federal law akin to the New York LIBOR Legislation addressing the US dollar LIBOR transition.
 However, United States Congress began working on a draft version of federal legislation in October of 2020 that would provide a statutory substitute benchmark rate for contracts that use US dollar LIBOR as a benchmark and that do not have any sufficient fallback clauses in place.
+The current version of the legislation, the Adjustable Interest Rate (LIBOR) Act of 2021, was formally introduced in the House of Representatives on July 22, 2021.
+The bill has been assigned to the House Financial Services, Ways & Means, and Education & Labor Committees.
+On July 29, 2021, The House Financial Services Committee voted to positively report the bill out of committee and send it to the full House.
+Consideration by the full House is not expected to take place before September of this year.

-While similar to the New York LIBOR Legislation, there are differences in the current draft of the federal legislation, which was discussed at the House of Representative Subcommittee on Investor Protection, Entrepreneurship and Capital Markets on April 15, 2021.
-These include, perhaps most significantly, that the draft bill specifically provides for the preemption of state law, which would include the New York LIBOR Legislation.
+While similar to the New York LIBOR Legislation, including inclusion of a safe harbor for use of recommended LIBOR fallbacks that are based on SOFR, are differences in the current draft of the federal legislation, including, perhaps most significantly, that the draft bill specifically provides for the preemption of state law, which would include the New York LIBOR Legislation.
 At this time, it is uncertain as to whether, when and in what form such federal legislation would be adopted.